Welcome to Dr Lam's Medical Clinic Website!

 Oncall Service

-Dr. Lam is part of a group of 12 doctors who have agreed to take turns staying late on evenings and weekends to provide urgent service to rostered patients of all 12 doctors.
+The doctor is part of a group of 12 doctors who have agreed to take turns staying late on evenings and weekends to provide urgent service to rostered patients of all 12 doctors.
 Only urgent issues are addressed, routine issues will be differed back to the family doctor at a later date.
 The On-call service is important, as a copy of the consultation will be sent back to the patient's family doctor for record keeping.
+Please call (905 521 4165) to get in contact with the out of hours team.

 On-call is for urgent medical situations only.
 If your issue can wait until the next clinic day for your family doctor please do so.